maz1987in/3Dviewer-Nextcloud/docs/USER_GUIDE.md

    - The 3D viewer will open automatically

 3. **First View**
-   - The model will load and be automatically centered
+   - The model is centered automatically
-   - A grid will appear at the bottom of the model
+   - Grid/axes helpers can be shown/hidden
-   - Camera will be positioned for optimal viewing
+   - Camera is positioned for optimal view and can be reset

 ## 🎮 Navigation Controls